abrarhayat/blip-image-inference/README.md

 - [Gemma (google/gemma-3-4b-it)](https://huggingface.co/google/gemma-3-4b-it)
 - [InternVLM (OpenGVLab/InternVL3-1B-hf)](https://huggingface.co/OpenGVLab/InternVL3-1B-hf)

+Note: Collective mode (multi-image → one caption) is supported only for Gemma and InternVLM.

 You can select which model to use for inference via command-line arguments when starting the server.
 The API endpoint allows you to upload images and receive captions and tags in response.
 Redis is used to cache results for faster repeated requests.

 ## Recommended Environment Setup